 - Increasing transportation expertise at the state, local, and tribal governments.

 - Providing a channel for materials prepared at the national level for local use

 - Promoting the effective use of research findings and innovations for improving transportation.

 - Meeting the needs of transportation personnel in local governments with tailored resource materials.

-The Washington State LTAP Center is the LTAP center for the state of Washington and is one of the national network of transportation T2 centers.
+The Washington State LTAP Center serves the state, cities, counties, tribes, and other local agencies in the state of Washington and is one of the national network of transportation T2 centers.

 As noted by Rodney E. Slater, former USDOT Administrator, "The LTAP network is living proof that the partnerships that have evolved among the states, academia, local highway agencies, tribal governments, and the federal government, can accomplish more than these groups working in isolation."